[Updated 15 May 2020]

 SCORM lacks respect for your time, and your team’s time, and in a dynamic industry like hospitality, it’s a nightmare to manage.
 How often do you make a small change to your customer service guidelines or standard operating procedures?
 Now imagine repeating that process over and over…

 The majority of our clients who have built SCORM-compliant content in the past are happy to have seen the last of it.
 Instead, our native content author allows you to create and customise content with ease – videos, audio, text, photos, GIFs, pdfs, attachments – and you choose whether to re-issue edited learning items to your team.

 We’re not shy about telling the world how important product training is, and for good reason.
 Through significant testing, we’ve identified a clear correlation between product training and sales.

 But the internet is a fragmented place, and that disorganisation of information makes it near impossible to gather effective product training for all the SKUs your staff need to know from a multitude of different websites, and then put it all in one learning resource.

-Enter the Virtual Menu, by Small Batch Learning.
-With one patent, and one patent-pending, it is truly a unique and innovative way to conduct employee training on the products they need to know about.
-Our editorial team work with brands to ensure learning materials respect the learners’ time, is relevant to their role, and disassociates the training from end-consumer marketing messages.
+Enter product training by Small Batch Learning.
+Our editorial team work with brands to ensure learning respects the learners’ time, is relevant to their role, and disassociates the training from end-consumer marketing messages.